April 11th, 2026

 What can you do to celebrate Slow Art Day?

 So, are you ready to slow down and indulge in the joy of art?
-Remember, it's not about rushing through a gallery or museum, it's about letting the art wash over you, one piece at a time.
+Remember, it's not about rushing through a gallery or museum; it's about allowing the art to wash over you, one piece at a time.
 Happy Slow Art Day, and let the art appreciation begin!

 A final word from the wise ones: